RICHARD J. FELLINGER

-Teach English and Communications classes and oversee The Writing Wing.
+- Teach English and Communications classes and oversee The Writing Wing.
+Classes include first-year writing, honors first-year writing, short story, introduction to literature, and journalism.

-Classes include short story, first-year writing, advanced first-year writing, introduction to literature, and multi-media journalism.
-Duties at The Writing Wing include overseeing writing tutors, creating writing resources for students, conducting workshops for faculty and students, and mentoring advanced students with their own manuscripts.
+- Duties at The Writing Wing include overseeing writing tutors, creating writing resources for students, conducting workshops for faculty and students, and mentoring advanced students with their own manuscripts

 Concentration: Teaching Track

 Thesis: A study of character development and epiphanic endings in short stories.